- Installation

 and -infinity

-is simply a notational shorthand that will be converted to the time stamp value when read.
+is simply a notational shorthand that is converted to the corresponding timestamp value when read.

 SELECT '-infinity'::TIMESTAMP, 'epoch'::TIMESTAMP, 'infinity'::TIMESTAMP;